SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ![](assets/chapter-3-1-images/00.Brackets-tip-03.png)

-Here is the same example, but with using curly brackets:
+Here is the same example, but using curly brackets:

 ![](assets/chapter-3-1-images/00.Brackets-tip-02.png)